Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 After detecting which key has been pressed, the velocity of the camera is being updated.
 In a main game loop, rotation of the camera will be changed accordingly to the new velocity.
 For the sake of simplicity, I don't want to describe in details how the player object works.
 In general it's just a [Spine][spine] object, with `walkLeft`, `walkRight`, `idle` and `fire` animation states.

-placeholder for the imgtutor with rotation of the planet - note the camera on the pictures
+placeholder for the imgtutor with rotation of the planet - note the camera on the pictures, maybe move it further and include meteors also?

-###The movement of the meteors and collision with the planet
+###The movement of meteors and collision with the planet

 At the beginning of the game, we create only one meteor (enemy) which will starts its movement from the position somewhere above the player.